AshFitz/Matching-Pairs-Game/README.md

 </p>

 ### Theme:
 <p> I chose a particular theme for this game which is tarot card themed.
-This is an elegant an unquie theme.
+This is an elegant and unquie theme.
 It has a playful spin on the cards aspect of the game.
 </p>